markjnkim/es_mod/01-html/content/step-2-header-footer.md

 }
 ```

-By adding this, we are setting the color of the font for the entire page to a light blue / teal color with what's known as a [hexadecimal number](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet) and setting the font to "Helvetica".
+By adding this, we are setting the color of the font for the entire page to a light blue / teal color with what's known as a [hexadecimal number](https://en.wikipedia.org/wiki/Web_colors#Hex_triplet) (which a six character number that represents red, green, and blue color values) and setting the font to "Helvetica".
 The other two values for the `font-family` definition are included just in case the user's computer does not have Helvetica installed, that way they can fall-back to those other font choices.
 These are both applied to the `body` tag on the page because the `body` is the parent to all of our other HTML content tags, so we can now control all of them by applying a style to the parent.

 > DEEP DIVE: Helvetica is not a font that typically comes installed on computers running any Windows operating system.
 The reason for this is that most fonts, including Helvetica, belong to companies that own and license out the fonts for a great deal of money.
 Think of it like a designer's version of Coke vs. Pepsi, where it's rare to see both companies' products offered at the same place.
 >